ramblingsofadev/docs/framework-comparisons.md

 * Supports defining routes via annotations
 * Supports custom constraints, which make it possible to do things like versioned endpoints
 * Trie-based solution makes it one of the fastest routing libraries out there
-* Not tied to any HTTP nor middleware library
+* Not tied to any HTTP or middleware library
 * Supports host and path matching

 <h4 id="aphiria-routing-cons">Cons</h4>